Tinram/Linux-Utilities/README.md

 ###### *List is 1% of the packages in the main Ubuntu repo.*

 A tick in the repo column means the package should exist in the main Ubuntu repo.
-Nevertheless, some packages can be hidden away - these are marked with *'use apt'* - use `apt search <pkg>` to search and `sudo apt install <pkg>` to install.
+Nevertheless, some packages can be hidden away &ndash; these are marked with *'use apt'* &ndash; use `apt search <pkg>` to search and `sudo apt install <pkg>` to install.

 Some of the programs listed are included by default with Ubuntu-based distros.
 Nevertheless, they remain, since on some distro installs they are curiously absent.